• Skip to primary navigation

 Preheat your oven to 200°C (375°F).

-Place the baking tray in the oven for 25 to 30 minutes or until the buns turned golden.
-Serve.
+Place the tray of rundstykker in the oven for twenty to twenty-five minutes or until they turn golden.

 • Use a sharp knife or blade when cutting the top of the rolls.
 It will prevent the whole bun from rolling with the knife and ending up misshapen.

 Love poppy seeds and bread?
-Then Danish Breakfast Buns (Rundstykker) is perfect for you.
-Homemade bread rolls that’s soft, delicious and not too buttery or sweet -- enjoy them any time of the day!
-(VIDEO ABOVE)
+Then these Danish Breakfast Buns (Rundstykker) are perfect for you.
+Homemade bread that’s soft, delicious, and not too buttery or sweet — you will surely be a fan once you’ve tried these easy breakfast rolls!

 5 from 4 votes